 Expect to swap canisters between functions.
 Multi-function models that also vacuum generally can’t switch automatically from mopping to vacuuming.
 Users must manually swap the water tank for the dust canister.

 Versatility: If you’re looking for a versatile robotic cleaning tool, opt for a multi-function model that vacuums, too.
 Some also feature unique functions like UV sterilization and spot cleaning.
 Check user reviews to get an idea of the device’s overall performance, and make sure all functions work well.
-The product matrix above is a great place to start your research.
+The product list above is a great place to start your research.

 Dry, damp, or wet: When selecting a multi-function robot mop, check whether its mopping function is described as dry, damp, or wet.
 We advise potential buyers to look for model with a water tank so you don’t have to wet the mop pads manually.